Robustness in the Optimization of Risk Measures: Discussions and remarks

 In both the banking and the insurance sectors, VaR and ES are competing regulatory risk measures for solvency capital calculation; see, for instance, \cite{BASEL16} from the Basel Committee on Banking Supervision and \cite{IAIS14} from the International Association of Insurance Supervisors.
-In this paper, with the new notion of robustness, we see that in each of the optimization problems (a)-(c), VaR is generally not robust whereas ES is.
+In this paper, with the new notion of robustness, we see that for the optimization problem \eqref{eq:general-opt}, VaR is generally not robust whereas ES is.
 This provides strong support for the use of ES in optimization problems, in addition to its convexity which is very well recognized in the literature.
 These results further support the transition from VaR to ES made by \cite{BASEL16} from a novel theoretical perspective.

 Our observations on the VaR vs.~ES issue can be explained intuitively.
-From the results in Section \ref{sec:4}, the VaR optimized positions almost always have a jump at the $p$-quantile level of the position, and the optimized position is a bi-atomic distribution which can be interpreted as a portfolio exhibiting a large loss with a small probability (e.g.~selling a large volume of far out-of-the-money call options).
+From the proof of Theorem \ref{th:var1}, the VaR optimized positions always have a jump at the $p$-quantile level, and the optimized position can roughly be interpreted as a portfolio exhibiting a large loss with a small probability (e.g.~selling a large volume of far out-of-the-money call options).
 This reflects the fact that ``VaR does not capture the tail risk" as indicated already by many academics and regulators (see e.g.~\cite{DEGKMRS01}, \cite{EPRWB14}, \cite{EKT15} and \cite{BASEL16}).
 If there is model uncertainty around this $p$-quantile level, even if small, it ruins completely the optimality of the position.
-This can explain the failure of the investment strategies (based on beliefs in small probabilities of default) of of many of the larger banks before the financial crisis; see, for instance, the report by \cite{ACR10} on this matter.
-We note that the optimal positions for VaR and ES are very similar in their forms (e.g. compare the optimal positions in Propositions \ref{prop:var-ns-sol}-\ref{prop:var-bd-sol} and Propositions \ref{Sekine lemma1}-\ref{Sekine lemma2}).
+This can explain the failure of the investment strategies (based on beliefs in small probabilities of default) of many of the larger banks before the 2008 financial crisis; see, for instance, the report by \cite{ACR10} on this matter.
+We note that the optimized positions for VaR and ES may have similar forms (Proposition \ref{prop:r1-var1} and \ref{pr:Sekine lemma1}).
 By definition, however, ES does not ignore the values of the tail part of the optimal allocation (in contrast to VaR), and this explains why the corresponding value of the risk measure is not underestimated.